Hardware Support: CAN: Controller Area Networks

 The TCH Technology adapter does this automatically, so no setting is required.

 It's also possible to attach via a TCP/IP connection (EtherNet or WiFi).
-This can either go to another JMRI instance running e.g. an OpenLCB hub, or directly to an IP-CAN adapter.
-To configure one of these, open the Connections tab in the JMRI Preferences and:
+This can either go to another JMRI instance running e.g. an OpenLCB hub, directly to an IP-CAN adapter, or a CAN Server.
+To configure one of these, open the Connections tab in the JMRI Preferences.

 - Select as System Manufacturer "OpenLCB"